risenjapanllc-rgb/RISEN-CARE/README.md

 # RISEN

+## An Observation Intelligence Platform

->RISEN helps people understand what matters before it becomes a crisis.
+> **RISEN helps people understand what matters before it becomes a crisis.**

->（RISENは、大きな問題になる前に、本当に大切な変化に気づくことを支援する。）

-**An Observation Intelligence Platform**

-**From Observation to Understanding**
+**From Observation to Understanding.**

 **Understanding enables Better Care.**

-**Observe.**
-**Understand.**
-**Care.**
+---

+## Philosophy

+> **Observe.
+Understand.
+Care.**

+AI discovers patterns.

+People create meaning.

+Together they enable better care.

+---

+# What is RISEN?

+RISEN is an Observation Intelligence Platform for care and welfare.

+Rather than storing observations as records, RISEN transforms them into structured intelligence that helps professionals understand people more deeply.

-RISEN transforms observations into knowledge, knowledge into understanding, and understanding into better care.
+RISEN converts observations into Knowledge, State, Episodes, Patterns, and Trajectories that support explainable AI and better care.

-It is designed to help care professionals discover meaningful patterns, understand changes over time, and support people through explainable AI.

-> **From Observation to Knowledge**

-RISENは、介護・福祉現場で発生するObservation（観察・記録）をKnowledge（知識）へ変換し、AIによる推論・可視化・意思決定支援へつなげるKnowledge Platformです。

-Observationを単なる記録として保存するのではなく、組織が継続的に育てるKnowledgeへ変換することを目的としています。
+Observation is the beginning.

+Understanding is the goal.

 ---